aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 When using Amazon API Gateway HTTP API to front your Lambda functions, you can use `APIGatewayHttpResolver`.

+???+ note
+    Using HTTP API v1 payload?
+Use `APIGatewayRestResolver` instead. `APIGatewayHttpResolver` defaults to v2 payload.

 Here's an example on how we can handle the `/hello` path.

 ```python hl_lines="3 7" title="Using HTTP API resolver"